paritytech/polkadot/roadmap/implementers-guide/src/node/validity/assignments.md

 In a Schnorr VRF, there is an extra signed message distinct from this input, which we set to the relay chain block hash.
 As a result, assignment notices are self signing and can be "politely" gossiped without additional signatures, meaning between nodes who can compute the story from the relay chain context.
 In other words, if we cannot compute the story required by an assignment notice's VRF part then our self signing property fails and we cannot verify its origin.
 We could fix this with either another signature layer (64 bytes) or by including the VRF input point computed from the story (32 bytes), but doing so appears unhelpful.

 Any validator could send their assignment notices and/or approval votes too early.
 We gossip the approval votes early because they represent a major commitment by the validator.
 We delay gossiping the assignment notices until they agree with our local clock however.
-We also impose a politness condition that the recipient knows the relay chain context used by the assignment notice.
+We also impose a politeness condition that the recipient knows the relay chain context used by the assignment notice.

 ## Stories